Enhance your WooCommerce store with a measurement price calculator

 Thanks Gareth

 Sounds good.
-If we use your Addons plugin to setup the calculator and then your fees and discounts plugin to assign the bulk discounts will this all update live on the page?
+If we use your Addons plugin to setup the calculator and then your Dynamic Pricing and Discount Rules plugin to assign the bulk discounts will this all update live on the page?
 I was experimenting with the Woo Measurement Price Calculator plugin along with the rightpress bulk discounst plugin but it would only show the discount in the cart and not in realtime on the product page.
 Your 2 plugins can achieve that?

 Also is it possible like on the flooringsupplies.co.uk example I gave you to show the wording after the area is entered for example: 33 packs (66.99m2)